 Avira Browser Safety extensions leveled up – we’re adding a free adblocker

-Our browser extensions and the Scout browser will be taking a more active stance against online ads, stopping all of them with an adblocker – not just the malicious ones.
+Our browser extensions will be taking a more active stance against online ads, stopping all of them with an adblocker – not just the malicious ones.

 The change comes as the levels of malicious and intrusive ads are growing from bad to worse.
 We started towards this step by evaluating adblocking technologies together with the potential threats and risks to our users today and into the future.